Gast1989/Pong/README.md

 # Pong

-Pong Game using intelliJ IDE
+Pong Game made in Java using intelliJ IDE

 Main method in PongGame class